-My first find was a good one: The September 27 Online Publishing Insider blog, “Online News: Where The Second-Minute Story Counts More Than The First” by Jeffrey Rothfeder.
+For context on this issue, read this Online Publishing Insider blog, “Online News: Where The Second-Minute Story Counts More Than The First” by Jeffrey Rothfeder.
+(It's a few years old, but the point is still relevant.)

 “The Internet and new digital consumer devices are clearly continuing to rewrite the model for great journalism, fundamentally altering the way we engage readers,” writes Mr. Rothfeder.